Policy Brief

 This strategy has not yet been published.
 However, with the establishment of a ministerial portfolio for energy within the Minister for Environment’s portfolio this has been an active area of work, with consideration and policy development being undertaken across the energy market portfolio, as described in Strategic Policy 2, that will ultimately build into a strategy.
 Focus has been on Council of Ministers’ development of a proposal for export scale offshore wind energy with an in-principal Report and Proposition being debated in the States Assembly in March.
 Such a decision would transform our energy strategy.
 A conclusion to this policy proposal, as well as further ongoing analysis of the energy market particularly any impacts on the LPG gas market, will allow this Government to develop an Energy Strategy.

-While this response helpfully sets out some of the issues with an energy strategy it seems to imply that the States Assembly would take a firm decision to build a wind farm.
-In fact the Assembly agreed that “Jersey should pursue the opportunities arising from the development of offshore wind in the south-west of its territorial waters”.
-During the debate the Environment Minister said that the proposition did not commit the Island to building a wind farm, to any excessive expenditure, or binding Jersey into a relationship with third parties.
+While this response helpfully sets out some of the issues with an energy strategy, it implied that the States Assembly would take a firm decision to build a wind farm.
+In fact, the Assembly agreed that “Jersey should pursue the opportunities arising from the development of offshore wind in the south-west of its territorial waters”.
+However, during the debate, the Environment Minister said that the proposition did not commit the Island to building a wind farm, to any excessive expenditure, or binding Jersey into a relationship with third parties.
 He added that after detailed studies had taken place a decision could be reached that the concept did not work for Jersey.
+In November 2025 the Government published a comprehensive report which effectively put the project on hold.
+The report’s conclusion was that “It is premature to open a lease process.
+Although offshore wind could offer Jersey real economic potential, current market uncertainty, geopolitical risk and unclear access to export markets make this an unfavourable time to proceed with a leasing process.
+A decision should only follow once market conditions and access terms are clearly understood and shown to deliver a net benefit for Islanders”.

 (a) develop, and before 31st December 2026 start implementing, an evidence-based energy strategy that sets out Jersey’s long-term energy requirements and balances the need for affordability, safety, security, a market that delivers competitive outcomes and carbon neutrality of the energy sector in Jersey; and